isaacault/MNIST-Digits-Recognition-Neural-Network/readme.md

 # MNIST Digits Recognition Neural Network

 This is my first neural netowrk.
-The purpose of this project is to familiarize myself with the concepts of neural networks (such as backpropogation using using gradient descent) as well as implement features that I have worked on in school but never on a personal project (forking, shared memory, mutexes, and template classes) by creating a C++ program that can recognize hand written digits.
+The purpose of this project is to familiarize myself with the concepts of neural networks (such as backpropogation using using gradient descent) as well as implement features that I have worked on in school but never on a personal project (forking, shared memory, mutexes, and template classes) by creating a C++ program that will learn to recognize hand written digits.

 ## Current State